meteor-vue/vue-meteor/packages/vue-component/README.md

 Most of the time, you need to ignore the compilation of Vue files inside the `node_modules` directory.

-Add a .vueignore in the project root with the following content:
+Add a `.vueignore` file in the project root with the following content:

 ```
 node_modules/